intrbiz/bergamot-site/src/main/views/docs/user/install.md

 there is very little to configure.
 If your RabbitMQ server or PostgreSQL server is not local, then update that as required.

+Once you've created the basic UI daemon configuration file it is important to generate a security key.
+The security key is used to sign authentication tokens issued by the the UI.
+This key needs to remain static to avoid invalidating all issued authentication tokens, it also needs to be the same across all UI servers that are clustered.

+Generate and store the security token using the following Bergamot CLI command:

+    bergamot-cli admin security-key set

+This will generate a new security key and update the UI daemon configuration file with it.

 #### Configuring The Email Notification Daemon

 The email notification daemon configuration file is: `/etc/bergamot/notifier/email.xml`,